Kosmorro/logos/README.md

 - **Available color themes:**
     - Dark, recommended for display on light background or print
     - Light, recommended for display on dark background
-    - Grey, recommended when the background color cannot be predicted

-      **Note:** the grey theme should be used only when the dark and light ones cannot for some reason.

 The font used in the full logo is [Raleway](https://www.theleagueofmoveabletype.com/raleway), created by Matt McInerney and distributed by [the League of Moveable Type](https://www.theleagueofmoveabletype.com) under the terms of the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL_web).